Dealing with Mold Problems after a Flood

 - Search areas with noticeable mold odors.

 - Look for signs of excess moisture or water damage.
-Look for water leaks, standing water, water stains, condensation problems.
+Look for water leaks, standing water, water stains, and condensation problems.
 For example, do you see any watermarks or discoloration on walls, ceilings, carpet, woodwork or other building materials?

 - Search behind and underneath materials (carpet and pad, wallpaper, vinyl flooring, sink cabinets), furniture, or stored items.
 Sometimes destructive techniques may be needed to inspect and clean enclosed spaces where mold and moisture are hidden -- opening up a wall cavity, for example.
 Be sure to use protective equipment and dust control methods described below.